Ramesses (prince): Life

+After the war years came to an end, Prince Ramesses II disappeared from official art.
+He no longer appeared in the pharaoh’s artistic works.
+Of particular note is that in the official depictions of the Sed festivals held in the pharaoh’s 30th, 37th, and 40th regnal years, only the pharaoh and Khaemwaset are shown, with no sign of Ramesses, despite his position as crown prince at the time.
+From that point on, his existence is attested almost entirely through the works of his brother Khaemwaset.
+Information about his title as crown prince and the time of his death both derive from Khaemwaset’s records.

 He has also attested in Saqqara.
 He must have participated in some of the ceremonies for the Apis bulls, when his brother Khaemwaset was first sem-priest of Ptah and later High Priest of Ptah in Memphis.
 The King's Son and Generalissimo Ramesses donated a votive statue for one of the Apis burials sometime between years 16 and 30 of his father's reign.

-Prince Ramesses is depicted in the Speos of West Silsila on a royal family stela dating to ca. year 30, and on a family stela from Aswan.
-On these stelae he is accompanied by his parents and his brothers and sister.
-Ramesses and Khaemwaset together appear on a statue group with their mother Queen Isetnofret which is now in the Louvre (Louvre 2272).
+Prince Ramesses is depicted in Aswan on a royal family stela dating to years 30 of his father's reign, and on a family stela from the Speos of Horemheb at Silsila dating to years 33/34 of Ramesses II reign, On these stelae he is accompanied by his parents and his brothers and sister.
+The family stela attests that he was the eldest son on his mother’s side, especially in Aswan, where he is arranged by age alongside his sister Bintanath and his brother Merneptah, with their titles all beginning with “his(Khaemwaset) brother/sister.”

+Prince Ramesses and Khaemwaset together appear on a statue group with their mother Queen Isetnofret which is now in the Louvre (Louvre 2272).
+The inscription indicates that this statue was also made by Khaemwaset.

 Death and burial

-After his death around year 50 of Ramesses II, he was buried in Tomb KV5 in the Valley of the Kings.
+After his death around year 52 of Ramesses II, he was buried in Tomb KV5 in the Valley of the Kings.
 His brother Khaemwaset succeeded him to become Egypt's new crown-prince in his place.
 Khaemwaset was the fourth son of Ramesses II; the third, Pareherwenemef died earlier.